 Be conscious of where you place your space heaters in the wintertime, and never leave it on for an extended period of time, especially when you are sleeping or have left the house.
 Placing your portable heater next to curtains, rugs, beds, couches, and the like is one of the most common causes of fires.

-If you do use space heaters, use the radiator-type that diffuse heat over the entire surface of the appliance.
+If you do use space heaters, use the radiator-type that diffuses heat over the entire surface of the appliance.
 These are less likely to ignite flammable items, but should still be kept away from them.